wne-csit-jackson/cs220-sp2024-FarmData2/ONBOARDING.md

 #### docker-compose ####

-FarmData2 uses docker-compose to build custom docker images for farmOS and the TheiaIDE containers and to start and network all of the containers.
+FarmData2 uses docker-compose to build custom docker images for FarmOS and the TheiaIDE containers and to start and network all of the containers.

 See the `docker-compose.yml` file in the [docker](https://github.com/DickinsonCollege/FarmData2/tree/main/docker) directory.